aldavigdis/connector-for-dk/readme.txt

 == Screenshots ==

 1. The admin interface for the plugin is located under the WooCommerce section in the sidebar and generally stays out of sight otherwise.
-2. You can set and synchronise prices, sale prices and sale dates between DK and WooCommerce with the plugin, directly from the WooCommerce product editor.
+2. You can set and synchronise stock status, prices, sale prices and sale dates between DK and WooCommerce on a per-product basis with the plugin, directly from the WooCommerce product editor.
-3. The plugin also supports reading stock status from DK and displaying it in your WooCommerce shop.

 == Frequently Asked Questions ==